 For long-term partial denture use, a cast metal framework is often incorporated into the denture to achieve lightness and strength and to prevent breakage.

 The metal frame conforms to the shape of the remaining natural teeth and provides loading to the teeth for improved function, comfort, and longevity.

-At Vernon Denture Clinic, we provide cast frameworks in two specific metals:
+We provide cast frameworks in two specific metals:

 For some patients, Titainium or Titanium alloys may be preferable to Co-Cr as titanium alloys are more bio-compatible and lighter than Co-Cr.

 For patients with allergies or tissue reactions to other types of metals, titanium causes far fewer reactions and irritations.